What are Held to Maturity Securities?

 We note that Jet Blue’s Held to Maturity Securities include Treasury Notes and Corporate Bonds.
 It had a total of $256 million HTM securities.

 - These securities are very safe and have literally no risk attached as they are predictable and predetermined.
-So even if the market value fluctuates the return will stay the same since the holder is going to hold the bond until maturity.
+So even if the market value fluctuates, the return will stay the same since the holder is going to hold the bond until maturity.

-- The held to maturity investment help the investors in making long-term financial plans as the purchaser already has confirmed details about when they will receive the return and the amount of return they will get on maturity.
+- These investments help the investors in making long-term financial plans as the purchaser already has confirmed details about when they will receive the return and the amount of return they will get on maturity.

 Difference Between Held-to-Maturity Trading and Available for Sale Securities

-- Held to maturity securities are the debt securities i.e. bonds which the holder has the intention and ability to hold until maturity.
+- Held to maturity securities are the debt securities, i.e., bonds which the holder has the intention and ability to hold until maturity.
 These are recorded and reported at amortized cost.
 Subsequent changes in market value are ignored since the return is predetermined.

 - Trading securities are debt and equity securities acquired with the intent to profit over the near term.
 Trading securities are reported on the balance sheet at fair value, and the unrealized gains and losses (changes in market value before the securities are sold) are recognized in the income statement.
-Unrealized gains and losses are also known as holding period gains and losses.
+Unrealized gains and lossesUnrealized Gains And LossesUnrealized Gains or Losses refer to the increase or decrease respectively in the paper value of the company's different assets, even when these assets are not yet sold.
+Once the assets are sold, the company realizes the gains or losses resulting from such disposal. are also known as holding period gains and losses.
 Derivative instruments are considered and treated in the same manner as trading securities.

 - Available for sale securities are debt and equity securities that are not expected to be held-to-maturity or traded in the near term.
-Available for sale securities are reported on the balance sheet at the fair value like trading securities.
-But any unrealized gains and losses are not recognized in the income statement but are reported in other comprehensive income as a part of shareholders’ equity.
+Available for sale securitiesAvailable For Sale SecuritiesAvailable for sale Securities are the company's debt or equity securities investments that are expected to be sold in the short run and will are not be held to maturity.
+These are reported on the balance sheet at fair value, and any unrealized gains or losses on these securities are reported in other comprehensive income as a part of shareholders' equity rather than in the income statement. are reported on the balance sheet at the fair value like trading securities.
+But any unrealized gains and losses are not recognized in the income statementThe Income StatementThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements. but are reported in other comprehensive income as a part of shareholders’ equity.

 Held to Maturity Securities Video